Trade/other name(s): Tarceva, OSI-774

 These drugs and supplements can lower the levels of erlotinib in the blood and make it less effective:

-- the steroid drug dexamethasone (Decadron)
+- The steroid drug dexamethasone (Decadron)

-- St. John's wort (herbal dietary supplement)
+- St. John’s wort (an herbal dietary supplement)

-Smoking reduces the amount of erlotinib in your body.
+Smoking tobacco reduces the amount of erlotinib in your body.
 Be sure your doctor knows if you smoke.
 Tell the doctor right away if you stop smoking or start back smoking during treatment.
 Your dose may need to be adjusted.